 As a lover of Pinot Noir Wines, I was delighted to be able to try some at Reeve Wines and I was not disappointed (which is saying something because I am quite picky about my Pinot Noir).

 Located in the Dry Creek Valley of Sonoma County, I was thrilled to finally get a chance to visit Ridge Winery and Vineyard’s Lytton Springs Winery.
-As we know, wineries all over the world are adjusting to our new normal (during COVID) and Ridge Winery & Vineyards is making a fantastic effort to ensure the safety and comfort of their guests.
+As we know, wineries all over the world are adjusting to our new normal (during COVID) and Ridge Winery & Vineyards is making a fantastic effort to ensure the safety and comfort of its guests.
 Continue reading to see my fabulous experience at Ridge Winery and Vineyards here.

 Truett Hurst Winery